ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ftbs-rats-msg-wrap.md

 (see {{Section 8 of -rats-arch}}), such as evidence and attestation results.
 Each conceptual message can have multiple claims encoding and serialization formats ({{Section 9 of -rats-arch}}).
-Throughout their lifetime, RATS conceptual message are typically transported over different protocols.
+Throughout their lifetime, RATS conceptual messages are typically transported over different protocols.
 For example, EAT {{-rats-eat}} evidence in a "background check" topological arrangement first flows from Attester to Relying Party, and then from Relying